 When Harry was 3, he and his family came to Nancy’s Club for a sailing outing.
 We thought he was too young to sail.
-The plan was that he would stay on the beach with his mom, Katie, while his 6-year-old brother Jack and his dad Julian would sail with us.
+He was to stay on the beach with his mom, Katie, while his 6-year-old brother Jack and his dad Julian would sail with us.
 Harry took one look at the boat, heard the plan, and expressed his desperate wish to join the sailing group.
-He said, NO way!”
 I was heading up the outing.
 I listened to Harry.
 His fierce tenacity, his bravery, his determination were so powerful.
+His parents felt it would be wonderful for him.
 I asked the crew to rig up a life jacket for this little strong, brave superman and off Harry sailed.
-When Dianne, our volunteer captain who invited us to sail on her boat, positioned him behind the wheel, Harry felt his courage.
+When Diane, our volunteer captain who invited us to sail on her boat, positioned him behind the wheel, Harry felt his courage.
 He looked straight into my eyes and said,

 “Today is the happiest day of my life.”

 Katie, Harry’s mom, said to me, “What an uplifting, wonderful experience for our family after 3 years of anguish.”